BrodyManquen/CKIII-Mod---Diversified-Italian-Cultures/Diversified Italian Cultures/readme.txt

   - Updated for Version 1.3
   - Added simple culture change events for the spread of Pugliese and Sicilian cultures in their proper locations
   - Localized character designer so that Northern, Central, and Southern Mediterranean ethnicities are now selectable in the character designer
+  - Add "Romanesque" culture to mimic a baseline post-Roman culture to splinter off into regional dialects.
+  - Add events to dynamiclly splinter Romanesque and for Pugliese and Sicilian to spread naturally.

+Version 1.3:
+  - Add restoration of the Western Roman Empire decision.

+Version 1.4:
+  - Updated names_00 for name compatibility between cultures (still WIP, but got a good number done)
+  - Update Romanesque culture with unique names and surnames for pre-split cultures
+  - Minor bugfixing and probability tweaking

 Future Plans:
   - Corsican culture